Kontogiorgakis/Dinest/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements for the Restaurant Reservation App, please submit a pull request.
+If you have any suggestions or improvements for Dinest, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## License